Waterway Recovery Group: Activities

-WRG run a series of canal camps each year – typically week-long and open to volunteers of all ages and abilities.
-The canal camps are 'working holidays' working towards restoring canals and navigable waterways throughout the country.
-There are many such camps throughout the Summer, and WRG even run a Christmas camp, which runs over Christmas Day and Boxing Day.
+WRG run a series of canal camps each year, typically week-long, and open to volunteers of all ages and abilities.
+The canal camps are 'working holidays', contributing towards restoring canals and navigable waterways throughout the country.
+There are several such camps throughout the summer, and WRG also run a Christmas camp between Christmas and New Year.
+The IWA's Restoration Hub contributes towards planning and coordination of the work.